87owo/PYAS/README.md

 PYAS.py -> Main PYAS Program (including animation, scanning, protection functions, etc.)

+PYAS_Compress.py -> Conversion Database (used to convert database dict and list to and from each other)

 PYAS_Extension.py -> File Extension (including scanned file extensions and common file extensions)

 PYAS_Function.* -> Compress Database (need to use zip to decompress and put it in the same directory)